Find tools and resources provided by the Sandbox to assist you and your students.

 We can assist you in:

-Our Sandbox studios are located at the Markham, Newnham and Seneca@York campus and offer a variety of resources and technologies needed to create digital content.
+Our Sandbox studios are located at the King, Newnham and Seneca@York campuses and offer a variety of resources and technologies needed to create digital content.
 Ranging from video recording equipment and green screens to audio recording booths and 3D printers, our aim is to provide users with access to our equipment and the support needed to complete digital projects.

 Learn more about our Sandbox studios.